 The Loom project will bring a new concurrent programming model to the JDK, based on fibers and continuations.

-The Panama project aims at improving the connection between Java applications and libraries written in other languages, including C.
+The Panama project aims at improving the connection between Java applications and libraries written in other languages, including C, making it faster, more reliable and more secure.

 The Valhalla project brings improvement in the memory layout of data objects, and dramatically improves the performance of in-memory computations.